 Pruning Yellow Leaves on a Peace Lily

 Once the leaves on a peace lily turn yellow, no matter what you do, they’ll never turn green again.
-What they will do is develop brown spots first, then eventually the leaves start turning black, at which point they’re dead and fall off.
+What they’ll do is develop brown spots first, and then eventually the leaves will start turning black, dying and falling off.

-What we see as a single flower on a peace lily is actually a cluster of tiny flowers attached to one big white leaf.
+What you see as a single flower on a peace lily is a cluster of tiny flowers attached to one big white leaf.
 Each stalk on a peace lily can only flower once.
-Once it’s spent, it starts to turn green and wilt, at which point they’re spent flowers.
+Once it’s spent, it starts to turn green and wilt.

-The stalk has done its job and the entire stalk is then useless because it only flowers once.
+The stalk has done its job and the entire stalk is then useless.
 Once the flower starts to turn from white to green and wilt, prune it from the base of the plant.

 If you only trim the tip of the stalk, the leaves at the base of the plant will naturally turn yellow and die.
 This is just the plant’s way of killing off spent stalks.